-The line pressure supplied to the gas valve must be within the range specified on Table 7 on page 26.
+The line pressure supplied to the gas valve must be within the range specified on Table 7 (page 30).
 The supply pressure can be measured at the gas valve inlet pressure tap or at a hose fitting installed in the gas piping drip leg.
 The supply pressure must be measured with the burners operating.
 To measure the gas supply pressure, use the following procedure.

-- 1. Turn OFF gas to furnace at the manual gas shutoff valve external to the furnace.
+- Turn OFF gas to furnace at the manual gas shutoff valve external to the furnace.
 Back inlet pressure test port screw turn counter clockwise, not more than one turn. - Connect a calibrated manometer (or appropriate gas pressure gauge) at either the gas valve inlet pressure tap or the gas piping drip leg.
 See White-Rodgers 36J22Y-204 gas valve figure below for location of inlet pressure tap.

-WHITE-RODGERS MODEL 36J22Y-204 Connected to Manometer Figure 46
+WHITE-RODGERS MODEL 36J22Y-204 CONNECTED TO MANOMETER FIGURE 56